[ Home ] [ News ] [ Contact ] [ Search ] Geometry objects region

 $end_regions

 The surfaces of the cuboid are assumed to be in coordinate planes of the simulation coordinate system.
-The coordinates above specifiy the six coordinate planes which limit the cuboid.
+The coordinates above specify the six coordinate planes which limit the cuboid.

 Obelisk